ofeksadlo/CSGO-Aimbot-CNN/README.md

 This verison of an aimbot is based completely on CPU.
 Which in CSGO is a big downside.</br>
 Because CSGO is based heavily on CPU the aimbot and CSGO ending up fighting for performance.
 So</br>
 consider typing in concole fps_max 60.
 The reason I don't use GPU for inferencing the model.</br>
-Is because I have AMD graphic card. </br>
+Is because I have AMD graphic card.
+And although there are some ports to use AMD GPU using</br>
+TensorFlow I've decided to simple develop this aimbot CPU only.</br>
 In theory this aimbot can be much more powerful with a decent</br>
 NVIDIA graphic card.</br>